phellams/phwriter/README.md

  - Customizable Layout: Control indentation and spacing between parameter elements.
  - Colored Output: Enhance readability with distinct colors for different help sections and parameter components.

- - ASCII Art Logo: Includes a simple, elegant ASCII art banner for visual appeal.
+ - ASCII Art Logo: Includes a simple, elegant ASCII art banner for visual appeal, or you can provide your own ascii art.
  - Inline/Newline Descriptions: Choose whether parameter descriptions appear on the same line or a new line.
  - Automatic Alignment: Dynamically calculates padding to ensure perfect alignment of parameter types and descriptions.
  - Production Ready: Comes with a module manifest (.psd1) for proper PowerShell module management.

 ## Installation

 ### Manual

-Download the PHWriter module from GitHub and place it in your PowerShell Modules folder (e.g., C:\Users\<username>\Documents\WindowsPowerShell\Modules\PHWriter).
+Download the **PHWriter** module from GitHub and place it in your PowerShell Modules folder (e.g., `C:\Users\<username>\Documents\WindowsPowerShell\Modules\PHWriter`

-  1. Clone the repository: git clone https://github.com/your-username/PHWriter.git
+  1. Clone the repository: `git clone https://github.com/your-username/PHWriter.git`
   2. Open a PowerShell session and navigate to the cloned repository directory.
   3. Run the following command to install the module: `Import-Module .\PHWriter.psm1` or `import-module .\`
   4. Test the module by running `Get-Command -Module PHWriter` or `Get-Module -Name PHWriter`

 ### PowerShell Gallery

-Install the PHWriter module from the PowerShell Gallery using the following command:
+Install the **PHWriter** module from the **PowerShell Gallery** using the following command:

   1. Download the module: `Install-Module -Name PHWriter -Repository PSGallery`
   > Note that you might need to run this command as an administrator to install the module, and set the execution policy to "RemoteSigned" or "Unrestricted" if prompted.